caseymorris61/caseymorris61.github.io/_posts/2019-10-04-sewer-robot.markdown

  - Work in a team of 4 to design an embedded system
  - Must use the PIC32 uC and a serial interface
  - Must incorporate a custom PCB
  - $500 budget for all parts

 It was up to our team to come up with some sort of project idea and to devise the plan to implement the project.

 ## Problem Description

 In the class portion of Senior Design, a representative for the city of South Bend gave a talk describing some of the challenges facing the city and asked for ideas in which our project could be of use.
 We were 1 of only 2 teams that geared our project to the city's needs, and the idea we came up with was our sewer exploring robot.

 The city explained a problem they had with the old infrastructure of their sewer pipes, and these were susceptible to leaking.
-One particular area where this was an issue was the (name for the water area).
-Here, the sewer tunnels crossed the St. Joseph's River, and any links had the potential to contaminate the water supply or damage the sewer, or both.
+One particular area where this was an issue was Bowman Creek.
+Here, the sewer tunnels crossed the tributary of the St. Joseph's River, and any leaks had the potential to contaminate the water supply, damage the sewer, or both.
 To detect a leak, a special dye was placed in the water of the river, and the sewer tunnels were searched for traces of this dye.
 However, it was a great risk and expense to the city to have human workers lowered into the tunnels to search for the leak.
 Some sorts of specially designed robots were available for purchase that could roam the tunnels looking for leaks, but they too were too expensive for the cash strapped city.

 This issue was of interest to our team due to both the potential positive impact it could have on the city, and also the variety of different technologies and features the ideal solution would require.
 The potential project certainly went above and beyond the base requirements for the project, but we were up to the challenge.